mgrigoriev/chat-monorepo/README.md

 ## Deploying to Minikube

-1. Build, push images, and deploy (repeat for messages, servers, users)
+1. Build, push images, and deploy (repeat for messages, chatservers, users)

    ```
    cd messages